 Exiting Multiple Goroutines Simultaneously

-The ability to close channels (using Go’s builtin close()
+The ability to close channels (using Go’s builtin close() function)

 forms the basis of a useful pattern in Go: